 Summary : Glacier Bay National Park and remote wilderness exploration highlight this adventure.
 Spend days cruising among massive icebergs, hiking into wildlife-rich forests with cascading waterfalls; standing atop a glacier; kayaking, paddle boarding and riding a skiff along a dramatic fjord; learning about the Tlingit culture; and whale watching.
-In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, socializing with friends in the lounge, or taking part in a yoga class.
+In between exploring Alaska’s wilderness, enjoy life onboard by relaxing in the hot tub or sauna, and socializing with friends in the lounge.

 Meet the crew, settle in, and relax with your shipmates.
 Within minutes you’ll be cruising the scenic channels of the Inside Passage.